Rootstock: Apple rootstock

+England

-Malling rootstocks
+East Malling Research Station

+"M" series and "MM" Malling-Merton series develop in East Malling Research Station, Kent, England.

-Malling 7 rootstock is slightly bigger than an M26 rootstock, and also requires staking in the first several years to establish a centre leader.
+Malling (Malling–Merton rootstocks) 7 rootstock is slightly bigger than an M26 rootstock, and also requires staking in the first several years to establish a centre leader.
 This rootstock is moderately susceptible to blight and collar rot.
 The fruit size that M7 produces is good but not as large as an M26, or M9 rootstock.
 This root is highly susceptible to suckering and leaning over in its later years of life, which is very annoying and causes issues for the producer.

 Malling 9 rootstock is the most common and well known dwarfing rootstock.
 This rootstock should be planted in a well-drained site, and requires staking for the duration of its life.
 This rootstock is also very susceptible to fireblight and burr knots.
 There have been many clones made of this rootstock, including M.9 NAKB 337, M.9EMLA and M.9.
 Pajam.

 Malling 26 rootstock will grow a larger tree than the M9 rootstock will, and is about 40-50% the size of a standard tree.
 This root is considered very productive and early bearing, and requires staking in the first few years of its life.